naturalis/nba-docs/content/advanced-queries/index.md

   * `{ "acceptValues" : [ "meles meles", "larus fuscus" ] }`
   * `{ "rejectValues" : [ "? ?", "? meles", "unknown" ] }`

-    See the [Elasticsearch-documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html) for their implementation of the regular expressions-syntax.
 * `specimensSortFields`: controls the sorting of specimen within each bucket.
 Same syntax as 'sortFields'.
 * `specimensFrom` & `specimensSize`: 'specimensFrom' and 'specimensSize' allow you to control which and how large a subset of the documents within each bucket are included in the resultset.
 Same syntax as 'from' and 'size'.
 Note that these parameters control the contents of all buckets at once.
 * `noTaxa`: the specimen groupBy-query also returns corresponding taxon-records with the results.
-Set 'noTaxa' to true to suppress.
+Set `noTaxa` to true to suppress.

+See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html) for their implementation of the regular expressions-syntax.